-Section 1.3 We must protect your privacy
+Section 1.3 We must protect the privacy of your protected health information

 Federal and state laws protect the privacy of your medical records and protected health information.
 We protect your protected health information as required by these laws.

 - Your "protected health information" includes the personal information you gave us when you enrolled in this plan as well as your medical records and other medical and health information. - The laws that protect your privacy give you rights related to getting information and controlling how your health information is used.
 We give you a written notice, called a "Notice of Privacy Practice," that tells about these rights and explains how we protect the privacy of your health information.